ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **C1.5** RPP MUST support disclosure and privacy preferences equivalent to EPP “disclose”.

-**C1.6** RPP MAY support the contact transfer command from EPP.

-**C1.7** When digital identity schemes are used, RPP MUST allow not to persist personal data from the identity provider and SHOULD store only a stable identifier/reference sufficient for future verification (see Privacy Considerations).
+**C1.6** RPP MUST support contact object to refer to external identity provider (e.g. when digital identity schemes are used), where the personal data would not be persisted within RPP server.
+RPP SHOULD allow to only store a stable identifier, reference or credential for future verification (see Privacy Considerations).

-**C1.8** RPP MUST enforce referential integrity.
+**C1.7** RPP MUST enforce referential integrity.
 A contact MUST not be deleted when it is referenced by other objects.
 RPP MUST return a conflict error when deletion is disallowed and the contact representation MAY include an attribute with information about linked objects.

-**C1.9** RPP SHOULD consider renaming the EPP contact object type to "entity" to better align with the RDAP data model, defined in [@!RFC9083].
+**C1.8** RPP SHOULD consider renaming the EPP contact object type to "entity" to better align with the RDAP data model, defined in [@!RFC9083].

 ### Operations

 **C2.1** The RPP contact object type is mapped to the EPP equivalent and MUST support all operations (commands) defined for the contact object in [@!RFC5733], such as check, create, read, update, and delete with the possible exception of transfer command, and include support for partial update semantics available to allow for efficient updates.

+**C2.2** RPP MAY support the contact transfer command from EPP.

-**C2.2** RPP MAY support searching and listing contacts filtered by name (exact/prefix), and sponsoring client, with pagination, the server MAY use a maximum limit on results.
+**C2.3** RPP MAY support searching and listing contacts filtered by name (exact/prefix), and sponsoring client, with pagination, the server MAY use a maximum limit on results.

-**C2.3** Functional equivalents for EPP contact statuses (e.g., ok, linked, client/serverUpdateProhibited, client/serverDeleteProhibited, pendingTransfer) MUST be supported, with clear mapping to HTTP/RPP responses.
+**C2.4** Functional equivalents for EPP contact statuses (e.g., ok, linked, client/serverUpdateProhibited, client/serverDeleteProhibited, pendingTransfer) MUST be supported, with clear mapping to HTTP/RPP responses.
 The protocol MUST define which statuses can be set by the server and which can be set by the sponsoring client.

-**C2.4** RPP MUST prevent creation of contacts with duplicate ids within registry namespace (TLD) and return a HTTP 409 (Conflict) status on collision.
+**C2.5** RPP MUST prevent creation of contacts with duplicate ids within registry namespace (TLD) and return a HTTP 409 (Conflict) status on collision.

-**C2.5** The protocol MUST provide an operation to retrieve full contact representation.
+**C2.6** The protocol MUST provide an operation to retrieve full contact representation.
 An authorisation mechanism MUST ensure that sensitive data, such as authorisation information, is only returned to the current sponsoring client.

-**C2.6** The protocol MUST provide an operation to retrieve an appropriate contact representation to non-sponsoring clients.
+**C2.7** The protocol MUST provide an operation to retrieve an appropriate contact representation to non-sponsoring clients.
 The representation MAY vary depending if the authorisation information is provided - depending on server policy.

 ### Data Representation